nanoporegenomics/wambam/README.md

 The [scripts/make_plots.R](scripts/make_plots.R) script shows how to make some graphs and compute the summary statistics (e.g. median identity, read N50).
 It's used in the WDL workflow described above.

+The first two arguments are the identity and length CSV files described above.
+The last two arguments are the name of the output PDF and summary CSV files.
 To use it locally:

 ```sh
 Rscript make_plots.R identity_distribution.csv length_distribution.csv wambam-graphs.pdf wambam-summary.csv
 ```

+Note: the scripts use the *dplyr* and *ggplot2* packages that can be installed in R with `install.packages(c("dplyr", "ggplot2"))`.

 Here are a few examples of graphs made by the scripts (and WDL):